alfiannajih/sql-project-portfolio/powerlifting_data/powerlift_query_docs.md

 The IQR method just remove upper outliers, let's try another method.

-Based on this [Powerliftin Sport Rules](https://media.specialolympics.org/resources/sports-essentials/sport-rules/Sports-Essentials-Powerlifting-Rules-2020-v2.pdf), the minimum age to compete is 14 years old, while there is no maximum age limit to compete.
+Based on this [Powerlifting Sport Rules](https://media.specialolympics.org/resources/sports-essentials/sport-rules/Sports-Essentials-Powerlifting-Rules-2020-v2.pdf), the minimum age to compete is 14 years old, while there is no maximum age limit to compete.
 So let's count the age that below 14 years old.
 ```sql
 SELECT COUNT(*)
 FROM powerlift_data